Chustinjeng/Telegram-scraper-and-adder/README.md

 # Telegram code for scraping members and adding them
 This is a code for scraping members of a telegram group and adding them into another group (**NOTE**: please do not use this code to spam people or mass-add people, this code does not supercede Telegram's laws so please use it carefully.
 We are also not responsible for any illegal activity using this code.)

-This code was taken and adapted from @th3unkn0n
+This code was taken from @th3unkn0n and edited accordingly.

 ## GENERATE API_ID AND API_HASH IN TELEGRAM
 - Go to my.telegram.org and log in